QuaziSamiha/blood-donation-client/README.md

 Here one can do registration as a blood donor.
 Clicking 'Be a Life Saver' button in home page user can move this registration page.

 # SearchDonor Component
+this component is used in home component. here we use a form to collect city and blood group information.